epiverse-trace/cleanepi/README.md

-**cleanepi** is developed by the [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the London School of Hygiene and Tropical Medicine.
+**cleanepi** is developed by the [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the Medical Research Council The Gambia unit at the London School of Hygiene and Tropical Medicine (<MRCG@LSHTM>).

 ## Installation